freeradical13/freeradical13.github.io/index.md

 [Kinases][] catalyze adding a phosphate group ([phosphorylation][]).
 [Phosphatases][] catalyze removing a phosphate group (dephosphorylation using hydrolysis).

+A [protease][] (or peptidase or proteinase) is an enzyme that helps proteolysis which is protein catabolism into amino acids by hydrolysis of peptide bonds.

 ## Nucleic Acids

 [Nucleic acids][] (or polynucleotides) are biomacromolecule polymers made of nucleotide monomers.
 A [nucleotide][] is made of a [nucleoside][] and one to three Phosphate groups.
 A [nucleoside][] is made of a Nitrogen-containing, [nitrogenous base][] and a five-Carbon pentose sugar.
 The Nitrogenous molecules are called bases because the Nitrogen atoms tend to take up H<sup>+</sup> from solution, thus acting as bases.
 There are five Nitrogenous bases: